-I apologize ahead of time for the serious nature of the following warnings, but it is my responsibility to warn you of any potential pitfalls involved in filing bankruptcy.
+I apologize ahead of time for the serious nature of the following warnings, but it is my responsibility to warn you and give you advice on any potential pitfalls involved in filing bankruptcy.
 We are here to help you and protect you along the way.
 It is important that you understand and take seriously the following points if you are going to be filing bankruptcy.

 - IMPORTANT: Do not incur any new debt prior to filing bankruptcy!
 Running up new debt when you know that you are in a bankruptcy situation is absolutely ‘fraudulent.’
 Debts incurred fraudulently are not dischargeable through bankruptcy, and can even lead to you having your entire case thrown out.

 - IMPORTANT: Do not give away, trade-in, or sell ANYTHING (that includes money, cars, real estate, jewelry, personal belongings, whatever!) prior to or during your bankruptcy case!
 This can be seen as a ‘fraudulent transfer of assets’ before filing bankruptcy.
-Similarly, if you are in a bankruptcy, you cannot transfer property without the trustee’s permission – – technically, your property is owned by a ‘bankruptcy estate’ and do not fully belong to you until your discharge.
-Under certain circumstances it is allowable to transfer certain types of assets, but it important that you talk with us first.
+Similarly, if you are in bankruptcy, you cannot transfer property without the trustee’s permission – – technically, your property is owned by a ‘bankruptcy estate’ and does not fully belong to you until your discharge.
+Under certain circumstances, it is allowable to transfer certain types of assets, but it is important that you talk with us first.

 - IMPORTANT: CONCERNING SECURED DEBTS (mortgages, car payments, etc.): You absolutely must make your payments to secured creditors ON TIME after filing bankruptcy, especially in a Chapter 13 bankruptcy.
 NOTE that automatic deductions will be stopped following bankruptcy so make sure to watch your checking account!
 This is by far the most common cause for complications in bankruptcy cases.
 If you get behind on a secured payment after filing bankruptcy, the creditor can make a motion to the court to vacate the automatic stay and take the asset away from you (and they most likely will).